-If you have reason to believe that a friend or loved one might be contemplating suicide, you need to take him/her seriously, get professional help and get it now.
-Don't hesitate to act because you believe in one of the prevalent myths about suicide:
+If you have reason to believe that a friend or loved one might be contemplating suicide, you need to take him or her seriously, and get them professional help immediately.

 Nothing could be further from the truth.
 If they're talking about it, they're crying out for help.
 Take them seriously and get them the help they need.

 (Myth) 2.
 Everyone who attempts suicide intends to die.